Skatox/jquery-archive-list/readme.txt

 == Changelog ==

+= 6.1.2 =
+* Solved scrolling bug when clickin day's link.

+= 6.1.1 =
+* Solved post's list bug when using the shortcode.
+* Solved title bug of showing 1 when using the shortcode.
+* Updated translations for spanish and portuguese.

 = 6.1.0 =
-* Added option to sort month's posts by ID, date or title.
+* Added option to sort month's posts by id, date or title.
 * Added option to add post's date to the month's post list.
 * New option to display posts grouped by day.
 * New option to hide older years in a toggle (good for old sites).